Chepstow: Later history

-Chepstow was given its first charter in 1524, and became part of Monmouthshire when the county was formed.
+Chepstow was given its first charter in 1524, by Charles Somerset, 1st Earl of Worcester, and became part of Monmouthshire when the county was formed.
 The town appears as "Strigulia", "Chepstowe" and "Castelh Gwent" on the Cambriae Typus map of 1573.
 The castle and town changed hands several times during the English Civil War, and the regicide Henry Marten was later imprisoned and died in the castle.
 The port continued to flourish; during the period 1790 to 1795, records show a greater tonnage of goods handled than Swansea, Cardiff and Newport combined.
 Chepstow reached the peak of its importance during the Napoleonic Wars, when its exports of timber, for ships, and bark, for leather tanning, were especially vital.
 There were also exports of wire and paper, made in the many mills on the tributaries of the Wye.

 An important aspect of Chepstow's trade was entrepôt trade: bringing larger cargoes into the manageable deep water of the Wye on high tide and breaking down the load for on-shipment in the many trows up the Wye to Hereford past the coin stamping mill at Redbrook, or up the Severn to Gloucester and beyond.
 Chepstow also traded across the estuary to Bristol on suitable tides to work vessels up and down the Avon to that city's centre.
 Many buildings in the town remain from the late 18th and early 19th centuries; the elegant cast iron bridge across the Wye was opened in 1816 to replace an earlier wooden structure.

 The town became an important centre for tourism from the late eighteenth century, when the "Wye Tour" became popular.
 Visitors regularly took boats from Ross-on-Wye and Monmouth down the river, visiting, drawing and painting the "picturesque" views of the area, which included those of Tintern Abbey, Piercefield House, and the ruined Chepstow Castle.